Protecting the Vision (Nehemiah 4:1-23)

 When you’re criticized, you may have to revise your plan.
 The opposition may even slow down your plan.
 The timing may change, but the vision will remain the same.
 Don’t let criticism immobilize you.
 Keep on working.

 Can you imagine how Noah must have felt when he was working on the ark?
 It had never rained up to that point.
 Noah was building this big boat in the middle of dry land.
 Do you think Noah ever felt like giving up?
 God asked Isaiah to walk through the streets naked for three years.
 Do you think that Isaiah was criticized?
-I sure hope that your vision is different than that.
+I sure hope that your vision is different from that.
 I don’t think God is calling anyone here to do that.
 But the point is the same.
 When God gives you a vision, not everyone will agree.
 Keep on working even when you’re criticized.

 Many of you have just completed Personal Refocusing.
 It’s been exciting watching you discover a personal calling statement.
 Some of you have found it a little bit scary.
 You may be afraid of others criticizing you, saying, “Who do you think you are?”
 Don’t let the criticism paralyze you.
 Keep working.
 Work towards the vision that God has given you.